Register and privacy policy

 Information received through the reporting channel may be disclosed to the competent authority.
 For example, suspected crimes and their investigation materials may be handed over to the pre-trial investigation authority.

 As a rule, personal data is not transferred outside the European Union or the European Economic Area.
-However, if personal data needs to be transferred outside the European Union or the European Economic Area, NYAB Plc will ensure an adequate level of protection of personal data, for example, by agreeing on matters related to the processing of personal data as required by data protection legislation, such as using standard contractual clauses approved by the European Commission.
+However, if personal data needs to be transferred outside the European Union or the European Economic Area, NYAB will ensure an adequate level of protection of personal data, for example, by agreeing on matters related to the processing of personal data as required by data protection legislation, such as using standard contractual clauses approved by the European Commission.

 7. Principles of register protection